-The Company and Holdings are holding companies that conduct substantially all of their business operations through their subsidiaries.
-The terms "we," "our," "ours," and the "Company" refer collectively to Warner Music Group Corp. and its consolidated subsidiaries, except where otherwise indicated.
+The terms "we," "us," "our," "ours," and the "Company" refer collectively to WMG Acquisition Corp. and its consolidated subsidiaries, except where otherwise indicated.
 Management's discussion and analysis of results of operations and financial condition ("MD&A") is provided as a supplement to the unaudited financial statements and footnotes included elsewhere herein to help provide an understanding of our financial condition, changes in financial condition and results of our operations.
 MD&A is organized as follows: